ros-workshop/manipulation/README.md

 <br>

 The window that first loads will be pretty self-explanatory.
-Load in the moveit config we are using and lets get started on fixing this package.
+Load in the moveit config we are using and let's get started on fixing this package.
 Once loaded you should see a model of your robot appear on the right:

 ![setup_assistant](./resources/images/moveit_setup_assitant1.png)

 Now take a look at the `Self-Collision` tab since our issue had to do with link collisions.
 You will notice that there are no collisions defined.
-Go ahead a generate a collision matrix.
+Go ahead and generate a collision matrix.

 **NOTE: The gripper is not visible in the robot model** This will be important later.